MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hybrid-preview-azure-vm.md

 You can perform the operations in this step from the Azure portal or from Azure CLI.

 In order to connect to the AKS hybrid cluster from anywhere, you need to create an Azure AD group and add members to it.
-All the members in the Azure AD group will have cluster administrator access to the AKS hybrid cluster.
+All the members of the Azure AD group have cluster administrator access to the AKS hybrid cluster.
 Make sure to add yourself to the Azure AD group.
-If you do not add yourself, you will not be able to access the AKS hybrid cluster using `kubectl`.
+If you do not add yourself, you cannot access the AKS hybrid cluster using `kubectl`.

 To learn more about how to create an Azure AD group, visit [how to manage and create Azure AD groups](/azure/active-directory/fundamentals/how-to-manage-groups#create-a-basic-group-and-add-members).
-You will need the `objectID` of the Azure AD group to create AKS hybrid clusters.
+You need the `objectID` of the Azure AD group to create AKS hybrid clusters.
 You can skip this step if you already have an Azure AD group.

 ## Step 14: Create an AKS hybrid cluster using Azure CLI